 Week 1: Introduction and overview.
-Become familiar with the web site that has the online Tuesday, Sep 4 - course (the "course shell").
-Sunday, Sep 9 Readings: Gowaskie, Workers in New Jersey History, chapter 1.
+Become familiar with the Canvas website that has the Tuesday, Sep 3 - online course.
+Sunday, Sep 8 Readings: Gowaskie, Workers in New Jersey History, chapter 1.
 Assignment: Introduce yourself in Meet the Other Students, post Account Profile, and respond to instructor message.

 Week 2: Iron, Slavery, and Indenture

-Monday, Sep 10
+Monday, Sep 9 - •

-Sunday, Sep 16
+Sunday, Sep 15

 Readings: Green, "Child Labor" and "Oxford Furnace" (very short)

 Kury, "Labor and the Charcoal Iron Industry: The New Jersey-New York Experience"

 Bezís-Selfa, "Slavery and Free Labor in the Iron Industry"

 Assignment: Reading Response (2 pp.)